-For more guidance on the tool please read our Step-by-step Guide to KA2 Mobility Tool+ and the European Commission's Mobility Tool+ Guidance for Beneficiaries.
+For more guidance on the tool please read the MT+ Guidance for Beneficiaries.

-6.2.
+7.2.
 Organisation Registration System

 From 22 October 2019, organisations participating or wishing to participate in the Erasmus+ or European Solidarity Corps actions managed by a National Agency are required to manage their organisation's information through a new organisation registration system.